Chalcogenide: Monochalcogenides

 Metal monochalcogenides have the formula ME, where M = a transition metal and E = S, Se, Te.
 They typically crystallize in one of two motifs, named after the corresponding forms of zinc sulfide.
 In the zinc blende structure, the sulfide atoms pack in a cubic symmetry and the Zn2+ ions occupy half of the tetrahedral holes.
 The result is a diamondoid framework.
 The main alternative structure for the monochalcogenides is the wurtzite structure wherein the atom connectivities are similar (tetrahedral), but the crystal symmetry is hexagonal.
 A third motif for metal monochalcogenide is the nickel arsenide lattice, where the metal and chalcogenide each have octahedral and trigonal prismatic coordination, respectively.
 This motif is commonly subject to nonstoichiometry.

 Important monochalcogenides include some pigments, notably cadmium sulfide.
 Many minerals and ores are monosulfides.

 Dichalcogenides

 Metal dichalcogenides have the formula ME2, where M = a transition metal and E = S, Se, Te.
 The most important members are the sulfides.
 They are always dark diamagnetic solids, insoluble in all solvents, and exhibit semiconducting properties.
 Some are superconductors.

 In terms of their electronic structures, these compounds are usually viewed as derivatives of M4+, where M4+ = Ti4+ (d0 configuration), V4+ (d1 configuration), Mo4+ (d2 configuration).
 Titanium disulfide was investigated in prototype cathodes for secondary batteries, exploiting its ability to reversibly undergo intercalation by lithium.
-Molybdenum disulfide is the subject of thousand articles and the main ore of molybdenum, termed molybdenite.
+Molybdenum disulfide is the subject of thousands of articles and the main ore of molybdenum, termed molybdenite.
 It is used as a solid lubricant and catalyst for hydrodesulfurization.
 The corresponding diselenides and even ditellurides are known, e.g., TiSe2, MoSe2, and WSe2.